-As a data solutions company focused on large-scale web data extraction, we decided visualize the user-generated content to understand viewers’ intent, sentiment and behavior.
-While it’s too late to make any predictions, we couldn’t stop ourselves from pulling the comment data from the YouTube trailers of the Oscar nominated movies to find out some of the interesting insights from the comments.
+As a data solutions company focused on large-scale web data extraction, we decided to visualize the user-generated content to understand viewers’ intent, sentiment, and behavior.
+While it’s too late to make any predictions, we couldn’t stop ourselves from pulling the comment data from the YouTube trailers of the Oscar-nominated movies to find out some of the interesting insights from the comments.

 - User alias

 Data extraction was completed on 6th March 2018.

 Popularity isn’t directly tied to winning or nomination

 The number of comments on the Oscar-nominated movie trailers is relatively on the lower side if we compare it with the high-grossing popular superhero movies.
 Dunkirk is the only one with more than 15,000 comments but that’s a reasonable exception considering it’s a Christopher Nolan movie.
 However, if we look at the big picture, movies that got nominated for Oscar don’t have a high comment count as one would expect.

 The Shape of Water, which won the 2018 academy awards has over 5000 comments (released in December 2017).
 From this, It’s safe to say that it’s pretty difficult to predict a movie’s chances of winning the Oscar by taking its popularity alone into account.

 Let’s now do exploratory analysis on the comments to figure out whether the movie enthusiasts write longer or shorter comments.
 Given below is the histogram of the length of the reviews based on character count (excluding white space).

 We can see that the majority of the comments are not more than 60 characters in terms of length.
 Note that we have not considered the comments with more than 400 characters because of low frequency.
 If we consider all the comments, then the average length would come to 81 characters.

 Top terms used in the reviews